Pushkal2407/intrusion-detection-system/README.md

 ### Command-line Options

-Refer to `main.c` for the exact command-line options available.
-Common options include:
+Refer to `main.c` for the command-line options available.
+Options include:
 - `-i [interface]`: Specify the network interface to monitor
 - `-v`: Enable verbose mode for debugging